 Here's the shame.
 Imagine being Joseph.
-Everyone would know that your girl so hated the thought of being with you that she'd decided to go elsewhere.
-There aren't many things more humiliating than your girl sleeping around; and that's what the neighbours would assume Mary had done.
-It's amazing that Joseph was prepared to split up quietly, rather than letting everyone know what Mary did.
+There aren't many things more humiliating than being cheated on, and that's what the neighbours would assume Mary had done.
+It's amazing that Joseph was prepared to break their engagement off quietly, rather than letting everyone know what Mary did.
 It's even more amazing that he ended up sticking by her.